Vonng/pigsty/docs/r-sop.md

 systemctl reload consul              # Overload config: Consul
 ```

-On the meta node, the config of the infrastructure components can also be reloaded via `systemctl reload`.
+The config of the infra components can also be reloaded via `systemctl reload` on the meta node.

 ```bash
 systemctl reload nginx          # Overload config: nginx (update the index of haproxy management interface and external access domain name)